 Joe Winslow walked into Sabin Howard’s Englewood, N.J., studio ready for anything.

-Invited to pose for “A Soldier’s Journey” – the massive 58-foot-long, 38-figure bronze relief that is the centerpiece of the National World War I Memorial, to be unveiled Friday – the retired Marine Corps major didn’t know which part he’d be playing.
+Invited to pose for “A Soldier’s Journey” – the massive 58-foot-long, 38-figure bronze relief that is the centerpiece of the National World War I Memorial, unveiled last Friday – the retired Marine Corps major didn’t know which part he’d be playing.

 For Winslow, who fought in the Second Battle of Fallujah, the role felt exactly right.